 The board considers and approves the company's strategy.
-Once the financial and governance objectives for the following period have been agreed, the board monitors performance against financial objectives and detailed budgets on an ongoing basis, through quarterly reporting.
+Once the financial and governance objectives for the following year have been agreed, the board monitors performance against financial objectives and detailed budgets on an on-going basis, through quarterly reporting.